no more guesswork

 Garden Paths Sorted.
 What’s Next?

-Get the free UK seasonal planting guide — know what to sow, plant and harvest every month.
+Get the free UK seasonal planting guide, so you know what to sow, plant and harvest every month.

 How Much Bark Chippings Do I Need?

 The formula is simple: length × width × depth = volume.
 The calculator converts your depth from millimetres to metres, then gives you the total in cubic metres and litres.
-Since bark chippings are sold by volume in the UK (unlike aggregates which are sold by weight), the results are in litres and bags rather than tonnes.
+Since UK retailers commonly sell bark chippings by volume23 (unlike aggregates, which are often sold by weight), the results are in litres and bags rather than tonnes.

 Recommended Bark Chippings Depth by Project